sscollis/lns3d/test/pcyl/sweep=35/M=0.8/Re=1e5/lns/README.md

 but you may want to experiment.

-The following figure shows a super-position of the LNS run on top of the mean-flow for these conditions.
+The following figure shows a super-position of the LNS run on top of the mean-flow for these conditions to give a sense of the two domains and different computations.

 <p align=center>
 <img src=https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/Re=1e5/lns/v-mean-cf.png>
 <br>Meanflow with long crossflow computation superimposed.
 Contours of vertical velocity.</p>

+The next image shows a closeup of the crossflow instability growing in the domain.
+Note that due to exponential growth, there is a high dynamic range in these results and the contours are saturated.

 <p align=center>
 <img src=https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/Re=1e5/lns/v-cf.png>
-<br>Crossflow instability.
+<br>Closeup of the crossflow instability for the LNS calculation on a body-fitted mesh.
 Contours of vertical velocity.</p>

 S. Scott Collis\
 flow.physics.simulation@gmail.com